Anaheim DUI Lawyer

 1. An injury.
 If another person is harmed as a result of the driver’s impairment, then they are likely to face felony charges connected with their DUI.

-2. A prior DUI felony conviction.
+2. A Prior DUI Felony Conviction.
 Any individual who already has a felony DUI on their record and gets caught again will automatically face more felony charges.

-3. 3 misdemeanor DUIs in 10 years.
+3. 3 Misdemeanor DUIs in 10 Years.
 A pattern is beginning to emerge if an individual is arrested and convicted on DUI charges three different times in a ten-year span.
 If they are arrested a fourth time or more, then any DUI will automatically be classified as a felony.

 If the DUI is charged as a felony, the penalties will be much harsher, but they will fall into the same categories as misdemeanor DUIs.
 Regardless of the severity of the incident, most DUI penalties will include: